Art Psychotherapy (MSc)

 - Internationally recognised: The course is proud to have an international perspective.
 It carries 240 credits/120 European Credits that are transferable across Europe.

-- Accreditation: The course meets the requirements of the Health and Care Professions Council Standards of Proficiency for Art Therapists.
+- Professional Accreditation/Registration: Our graduates are eligible for registration with the Health and Care Professions Council as Arts Therapists and are eligible for full membership of British Association of Art Therapists.
+The course meets the requirements of the Health and Care Professions Council Standards of Proficiency for Art Therapists.

 - International cohort: Students on this course usually come from across the globe, which makes for a very rich and interesting learning experience.